airpair/creating-components-p3-angular2-directives/post.md

 ## Conclusion

 Angular 2 clearly has a lot to offer - what took lines and lines of custom code in Angular 1.x is now incredibly simple.

+See a working example of the code on Github [here](https://github.com/kara/angular2-ot-site).

 For further reading on Angular 2, see [Angular's new website](https://angular.io/) and the [current Github repo](https://github.com/angular/angular/tree/master/modules/angular2).

 Happy coding!